guhilling/cdi-test/docs/index.md

 This way it is possible to run the tests with decent performance and have them isolated from each other anyway.

 The only beans that survive the test are the special ``@TestScoped`` and ``@TestSuiteScoped`` beans.
 These are used in cdi-test internally but you are certainly free to use them in your test support classes.
+This often makes sense for components that should be replaced globally an might be expensive to setup.

 ## Mocking beans